quidampepin/quidampepin.github.io/_posts/2025-01-27-the-choice.md

 “They're hard to miss!“

 “This is the boundary.
 Inviolable.
-Anyone crossing this line is shot on the spot.“
+Anyone crossing this line is shot without questions.“

 “Drastic much?“